-Formed in 2016 in Los Angeles by principle song writer, vocalist and main guitarist Ori, who was later joined by bassist Chloe Mays and drummer Jared Mick Frazier - Youth On Soda started playing shows around town hitting renowned venues such as The Satellite & Whisky A-Go-Go and becoming regulars at underground rock venues - Cafe Nela, Five Star Bar & Silverlake Lounge.
+Formed in 2016 in Los Angeles by principle song writer, vocalist and main guitarist Ori, who was later joined by bassist Chloe Mays and drummer Jared Mick Frazier - Youth On Soda started playing shows around town hitting renowned venues such as The Satellite & Whisky A-Go-Go and becoming regulars at underground rock venues - Cafe Nela, Five Star Bar & Lot 1.

-In May 2017 the band released their debut album “APPLEPIE” which has quickly grabbed the attention of influential music writers home and abroad - obtaining coverage in zines such as “Indie Bands”, “Overblown” and “Destroy\Exist” and reaching the top 20 charts of several radio stations.
+In May 2017 the band released their LP “APPLEPIE” which has quickly grabbed the attention of music reviewers home and abroad - obtaining coverage in zines and blogs such as “Indie Bands”, “Overblown”, “Destroy\Exist” and landed rotation on several radio station.

 "Their latest single Apple Pie is a tense, fuzzy, raucous slice of punk with sneering lyrics dripping with tetchy intent and buzzsaw guitars that set the teeth on edge.
 It's the sound of dark, gloomy basements, the sound of the left behind, the sound of the ignored, the sound of those the American dream bypassed.
 It's lean, it's raw, it's dark, it's grungy, it's angry, it's disturbing, it's nihilistic and it's about as far from the clean cut, glammed up, sterile image of LA as you can get.